dyno-star/dyno-star/README.md

 <div align="center">

 # 💫About Me :
-🔭 I’m currently working on a AI detector to help recy
+🔭 I’m currently working on **B.A.G.S (Basic Artificial Garbage Sorter)**, a recycling app designed to detect plastic bags and improve recycling sorting to prevent the loss of reusable materials.

 🌱 I’m currently learning : Advanced Python, Data Structures, Algorithms, React